-This delicious banana almond butter smoothie is super creamy, packed with protein and healthy fats for a gluten-free and dairy-free breakfast.
+This delicious Almond Butter Smoothie is super creamy, packed with protein and healthy fats for a gluten-free and dairy-free breakfast.

 Spring is almost here my friends!
 The days are getting longer, the sun is shinning earlier and I am loving it!
 My favorite breakfast during the summer is a smoothie and this warm weather has me craving them again.